How To Stop Fighting With Your Husband In 2023 (5 Best Ways)

 This is very important and something that many of us do without thinking.
 And it gets us nowhere.

 Let’s say that your husband is always getting home from work late.
-Instead of saying “You are always late.
-Why do you have to be such a jerk?” try saying “It makes me sad when you are always home late from work.
-I work hard to get us all together for a family dinner and I really miss it when you aren’t there.”
+Instead of saying, “You are always late.
+Why do you have to be such a jerk?” try saying, “It makes me sad when you are always home late from work.
+I work hard to get us all together for a family dinner, and I miss it when you aren’t there.”

 Look carefully at the difference here.
-If you use the first example your husband will immediately get on the defensive and the conversation will be over before it begins.
+If you use the first example, your husband will immediately get on the defensive, and the conversation will end before it begins.

 What is not the truth is that your husband is a jerk for coming home late.

 #3 – Make sure they know you are listening.

 This is very hard to do and can feel contrived, but it is crucial to listening and being heard.